ADOPTION

 Your baby will have the chance to receive an education and other opportunities to live a happy and healthy life that may not be an option for you at the moment.

-An open adoption can provide an opportunity for a life full of resources and chances your child may not have received otherwise.
+An open infant adoption can provide an opportunity for a life full of resources and chances your child may not have received otherwise.

 Adoption and the adoptive family

-The family will helping a woman with an unplanned pregnancy during a difficult time in her life and make a life-long commitment to love and cherish a baby they could not have on their own.
+An adoptive family will get to have their dream come true of being able to parent a child.
+Some families will have the opportunity to raise a child and become parents despite issues of fertility.
+The adoptive family will be helping a woman with an unplanned pregnancy during a difficult time in her life and make a life-long commitment to love and cherish a baby they could not have on their own.

 Adoption Myths